Recover from opioid use

 With telemedicine, you can get the treatment that you need from the comfort of your home.
 Not everyone can find a babysitter to get to get to a treatment center.
 Workit Health was one of the first innovative providers to offer telehealth even before COVID.
 I love being able to reach out to people who need help wherever they are.

-Behavioral Health Lead, Master's of Social Work from Rutger's University
+Head of Behavioral Health, Master's of Social Work from University of Michigan